CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 * the object_id (usually the name)
 * the configurable properties of the object
 * the object_id of each parent up to the root (usually the name)
 * The child classes that have a 1-to-1 relationship with the main object don't need their own dedicated module and can be incorporated into the parent module.
 If the relationship is 1-to-many/many-to-many, this child class will need a dedicated module.
+In some corner cases we might deviate from this pattern.
 * the state

   + ``state: absent`` to ensure the object does not exist